Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Lattice Vertex Operator Algebras And Their Orbifolds

 is the theta function for the lattice $\Lambda$ and $\tau\in\mathbb{H}:=\{z=x+iy\in\mathbb{C}:y>0\}$.
 The partition function is said to be modular invariant if it is invariant under the modular action of $\mathrm{SL}(2,\mathbb{Z})$:

-\begin{remark} In Physics, eq. \eqref{eq:torpartfunc} defines what is called the torus partition function and is the partition function of a conformal field theory on the torus.
+The partition function \eqref{eq:torpartfunc} is modular invariant if and only if the lattice $\Lambda$ is selfdual. \begin{remark} In physics, \eqref{eq:torpartfunc} defines what is called the torus partition function and is the partition function of a conformal field theory on the torus.
 In general, partition function can be defined on any general Riemann surface via a path integral.
 Due to conformal symmetry, the path integral on the torus simplifies to the above expression involving trace over the Hilbert space. \end{remark} \begin{thm}\emph{\cite{Dolan:1994st}} If $\Lambda$ is even, self-dual with dimension $r\equiv 0 (\bmod~24)$, then the Hilbert space $\mathscr{H}(\Lambda)$ with the vertex operators and structures defined above forms a Hermitian vertex operator algebra with central charge $c=r$ and modular invariant partition function.
 Moreover the Hermitian structure is given by